AlexanderJCS/adaptive-desktop/README.md

 C:\\Users\\myUser\\Desktop\\Backgrounds
 ```
 **This needs to be the _absolute_ file path starting with your drive letter, not the relative file path.**
+4. Replace the images in the backgrounds folder with your own images.